clicon/clixon-docs/xml.rst

 .. note::
         In the case of config data, in-memory trees are read-only *caches* of the datastore and can normally not be written back to the datastore.
-        Changes to the config datastire should be made via the backend netconf API, eg using `edit-config`.
+        Changes to the config datastore should be made via the backend netconf API, eg using `edit-config`.